risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose.md

 git clone https://github.com/risingwavelabs/risingwave-demo.git
 ```

-Now navigate to the `docker` directory and start the cluster from the docker-compose file.
+Now run the following commands to navigate to the `docker` directory and start the cluster from the pre-defined docker-compose file.

 ```shell
 cd risingwave-demo/docker